 The M.Sc. in Pharmaceutical Sciences is an integrated multidisciplinary course addressing fundamental and applied aspects of drug and drug product discovery, development, production and analysis.
-The programme will prepare candidates for research careers in academia and industry in pharmaceutical R&D as well as will create an awareness of issues and approaches relevant to the key pharmaceutical manufacturing sector in Ireland.
+The programme will prepare candidates for research careers in academia and industry in pharmaceutical R&D, as well as will create an awareness of issues and approaches relevant to Ireland’s pharmaceutical manufacturing sector.

 This course will prepare candidates for careers in pharmaceutical research relevant to academic and manufacturing sectors, as well as create an awareness of issues and approaches relevant to the key pharmaceutical manufacturing sector in Ireland.
 Graduates have enjoyed successful careers in manufacturing, in R&D and in regulatory affairs.

-Postgraduate Study at the School of Pharmaceutical Sciences at Trinity
+Postgraduate study at the School of Pharmaceutical Sciences in Trinity

-An overview of the opportunities for Postgraduate study at the School of Pharmacy and Pharmaceutical Sciences.
+An overview of the opportunities for postgraduate study at the School of Pharmacy and Pharmaceutical Sciences, Trinity College Dublin.

 Number of Places18 Places

 Applicants are sought from holders of an upper second-class (2.1) Honours degrees in a relevant science disciplines, including Pharmacy, Chemistry, Analytical Chemistry, Microbiology, Biochemistry, or Pharmacology, or other appropriate programmes, such as Medicine or Veterinary.

 Equivalent primary and/or postgraduate qualifications are considered, particularly with relevant professional experience.

 Applications will be evaluated by the Course Director in consultation with the Course Committee and Dean of Graduate Studies as appropriate.

 Click here for a full list of postgraduate fees